 Prerequisites: ARTS 224 or 241.
 Course expands upon skills and techniques learned in Photography I and Printmaking I, focusing on the idea of creating images in small editions.
 A variety of photographic, printmaking, and digital media techniques are explored.
 Reading, writing, research, and speaking assignments accompany studio work.

 342 – Painting II (3)

 Prerequisite: ARTS 242 or permission of instructor.
 Advanced problems in painting practice including technical exploration in multiple painting media.
-This is a writing and speaking intensive course designed to promote recognition, formulation and articulation of concepts and perceptions about painting.
+This course is designed to promote recognition, formulation and articulation of concepts and perceptions about painting.
 Emphasis is on individual technical and conceptual development broadened by readings and research.

 350 – Photography II (3)